LonePineGames/friday-facts/_posts/2022-01-14-new-year-newcity.md

 {% include image.html class="caption-bottom" url="/assets/images/91/91_halloween.png" description="Seems like Halloween was just yesterday" %}

 We had a deadline set for ourselves way back during the IndieGoGo campaign: version 1.0 by the end of 2021.
 We didn't make it.
 Yet the game lives on.
 We simply underestimated the project, as newly fledged indie devs are wont to do.
-As Galahad reminded me, an old saying goes "Ask a programmer to estimate the time for a project, then multiply that by three."
+Like Galahad reminded me, an old saying goes "Ask a programmer to estimate the time for a project, then multiply that by three."

 Fortunately you won't have to do that.
 The road from here to NewCity version 1.0 is measured in months, not years.
 But there's still a bit of dusty trail ahead of us.
 So we're all set here after the holidays to get to moseying.